RandomNinjaAtk/docker-raromprocessor/README.md

 [![Docker Hub](https://img.shields.io/badge/Open%20On-DockerHub-blue?style=flat-square)](https://hub.docker.com/r/randomninjaatk/raromprocessor)
 [![Discord](https://img.shields.io/discord/747100476775858276.svg?style=flat-square&label=Discord&logo=discord)](https://discord.gg/JumQXDc "realtime support / chat with the community." )

-[RAROMProcessor](https://github.com/RandomNinjaAtk/docker-hascheevos) is a Docker container that is used to orgainze/process/verify/dedupe/scrape a ROM library in an automated method by matching ROMs to [RetroAchievement](https://retroachievements.org).
+[RAROMProcessor](https://github.com/RandomNinjaAtk/docker-hascheevos) is a Docker container that is used to orgainze/process/verify/dedupe/scrape a ROMs library in automatically by matching ROMs to [RetroAchievement](https://retroachievements.org).
 This was inspired by other projects such as: [hascheevos](https://github.com/meleu/hascheevos)

 ## Instructions/Usage Guidelines